theithec/pagetools/docs/quickstart.rst

         </ul>

-`MainMenu` is the internal name of the menu, `menuykeys` is a contextvariable set to the slugs of the menuentries related to the current page (if any).
+`MainMenu` is the internal name of the menu, `menuykeys` is a contextvariable set to the slugs of the menuentries related to the current page (if any); it's used to set ``class="active"`` to these entries.

 Some notes: